What is a Neuropsychologist or Clinical Neuropsychologist?

 - Neuropsychology Service Director

-Is There Job Demand for Neuropsychologists and Clinical Neuropsychologists?
+Job Outlook for Neuropsychologists and Clinical Neuropsychologists

 The states with the most job growth for Neuropsychologist or Clinical Neuropsychologist are Wyoming, Florida, and Idaho.
 Watch out if you plan on working in Oregon, South Dakota, or Oklahoma.
 These states have the worst job growth for this type of profession.

-Average Neuropsychologists and Clinical Neuropsychologists Salary
+Do Neuropsychologists and Clinical Neuropsychologists Make A Lot Of Money?

 Neuropsychologists and Clinical Neuropsychologists who work in California, Maryland, or New Hampshire, make the highest salaries.